rehartmann/toorm/README.md

 # Toorm

-Toorm is an object-relational mapper for Tcl and TclOO.
+Toorm is an object-relational mapper (ORM) for Tcl and TclOO.

 ## Running the tests